Kimono Style Belted Wrap

 There is a full pattern download provided at no charge.
 To reduce the number of pieces required, we’ve used our unique S4H Paper Saver Pattern™process.
 The main sections are cut as large rectangles, then you need only small pattern sections to cut away the appropriate angles and curves.
 Included are pattern pieces for the unique triangular back on the bottom of our wrap – another secret design detail that adds to the professional finish.

 We encourage you to take the time to fussy cut all the pieces that make up the wrap.
 Not only is fussy cutting a skill you’ll use again and again on all kinds of projects, for this – it’s what gives the finished garment such striking style.
-Our border accents are fussy cut from a stripe motif in Sunday in the Country.
+Our border accents are fussy cut from a stripe motif in the fabric.

 There is no hand stitching needed on the main garment; all the facings are topstitched in place.
 This is another reason we were happy to be sewing on the Janome Continental M7.
 It has the power and precision to make finishing details like these a breeze.